 Recipe Ingredient Notes

-Cream Cheese: In the cream cheese layer in this recipe for Cranberry cheesecake bars I use full fat cream cheese.
+Cream Cheese: In the cream cheese layer in this recipe for Cranberry cheesecake bars I use full-fat cream cheese.
 I have not tested this recipe with reduced-fat cream cheese.
 My brand of choice if Philadelphia which is gluten free according to the Kraft-Heinz website.
-I always recommend checking the packaging or the manufacturer's website to ensure the products used are celiac safe.
+I always recommend checking the packaging or the manufacturer's website to ensure the products used are celiac-safe.

-How to make Gluten Free Cheesecake Crust
+Gluten Free Cheesecake Crust

 - Preheat your oven to 350F and arrange your oven rack in the middle of your oven.
 This way your cheesecake will bake evenly.